 The tearing down of modernist buildings

-The sickly mix of aspirational urban cleansing, wrecking-ball regeneration and local disenfranchisement came to a head in the games organisers’ crown-jewel fuckup, a failed plan to demolish Glasgow’s Red Road flats as part of the opening ceremony.
+This mix of aspirational urban cleansing, wrecking-ball regeneration and local disenfranchisement came to a head in an astonishing plan put forward by the games organisers: to demolish Glasgow’s iconic Red Road flats as part of the opening ceremony.

-Red Road was a cluster of high-rise tower blocks built as social housing in the 1960s, an iconic landmark with some of the tallest buildings in the city.
-The flats were due to be demolished anyway; turning their toppling into a live spectacle would, the organisers insisted, make for
+Red Road was a cluster of high-rise tower blocks built as social housing in the 1960s.
+It became a local landmark, with some of the tallest buildings in the city.
+At the time of the Games, the flats were due to be demolished anyway; but turning their toppling into a live spectacle would, the organisers insisted, make for

 “a bold and dramatic statement of intent from a city focused on regeneration and a positive future for its people…An estimated television audience of 1.5 billion people around the world will also bear witness as the 30-storey blocks fall spectacularly to the ground, transforming the city’s skyline forever.
 And, while this will serve as an unforgettable statement of how Glasgow is confidently embracing the future and changing for the better, it is also intended to serve as a respectful recognition and celebration of the role the Red Road flats have played in shaping the lives of thousands of city families for whom these flats have simply been home over five decades.”
 (Glasgow 2014 press release)

 The idea that a global live feed of social housing being detonated might acts as a ‘respectful recognition and celebration’ frankly beggars belief.
 It is beyond satire.
 Who exactly hatched this plan?
 And more to the point, what drugs were they on at the time?